 Students must see their advisor for registration information.
 Online courses may be taken by any Judson student whose GPA is 2.5 or higher.
 This includes Prep students, traditional undergraduate students, adult undergraduate students, and distance learning students (not officially enrolled Judson students).

 Who are good candidates for online courses?
 Students who are self-motivated, who can follow directions easily, and who are wise managers of their time.
-Students need a basic understanding of using technology (computers, a basic word processing program (Word 2007 or 2010), and BlackBoard (our course delivery management system).
+Students need a basic understanding of using technology (computers, a basic word processing program (Word 2007 or 2010), and eLearn (our course delivery management system based off of Moodle).
 You also must have access to the internet (dial-up is too slow) through a reliable service provider.